 Both bowel screening centres in Kent & Medway continue to face challenges with regards to capacity to deliver the programme.
 This is especially the case for East Kent which is yet to roll out age extension for year 3 - incorporating the population aged 54 years.
 The need to build and sustain endoscopy and pathology capacity is particularly pertinent.

-For the West Kent & Medway centre, there is a need to increase colonoscopy capacity at the MFT site to cater for the Medway and Swale populations.
+Source: Fingertips For the West Kent & Medway centre, there is a need to increase colonoscopy capacity at the MFT site to cater for the Medway and Swale populations.
 At present, due to the limited capacity there, some patients are offered appointments at Maidstone hospital.
 For those unable or unwilling to travel, they are offered appointments at MFT outside the two-week expected timeframe.

-1. CONCLUSION

-Overall, the three cancer screening programmes are performing well in Kent and Medway though there are some issues which require attention in each of the programmes.
+CONCLUSION Overall, the three cancer screening programmes are performing well in Kent and Medway though there are some issues which require attention in each of the programmes.
 Shortage of workforce is a theme that runs through all screening programmes.
 It takes considerable time to train staff to work in the screening programmes.

-Authors:

-Dr Faiza Khan, Consultant in Public Health, Lead for Screening and Immunisations for Kent and Medway, NHSE

-Pam Njawe, Screening and Immunisation Manager, Kent and Medway, NHSE
+All screening programmes were paused for some time during the Covid 19 pandemic resulting in backlog of invitations for screening, although throughout lockdown some screening did continue for people in the high-risk category.
+In addition, infection control requirements meant that screening services were only able to operate at a reduced capacity.
+There was also a reluctance to attend for screening for fear of exposure to infection.
+The screening providers in Kent and Medway have worked hard to achieve recovery in the screening programmes.
+All screening programmes have recovered in Kent and Medway with the exception of the Medway Breast Screening unit which is on trajectory to achieve recovery by end of August 2023.
+Report authors: Dr Faiza Khan, Consultant in Public Health, Lead for Screening and Immunisations for Kent and Medway, NHSE Pam Njawe Screening and Immunisation Manager, Kent and Medway, NHSE 04/07/2023